Genivia/ugrep/README.md

            %e     the ending byte offset of the match.

+           %g     the group capture index of the match or zero (option -P).

            %u     select unique lines only unless option -u is used.

            %,     if not the first match: a comma, same as %[,]>.